 Five-five-FIVE, Shut up 'n play yer guitar, While you were out, Treacherous cretins, Soup 'n old clothes, Gee, I like your pants, Canarsie, The deathless horsie, Pink napkins, Beat it with your fist, Return of the son, Pinocchio's furniture, Why Johnny can't read, Canard du jour

 You are what you is - The dub room special: rock 'n roll and other styles

-Harder than your husband, Doreen, Stevie's spanking, Tengo na minchia tanta, Goblin girl, Society pages, I'm a beautiful guy, Beauty knows no pain, Charlie's enormous mouth, You are what you is, Dumb all over, Heavenly bank account, The meek shall inherit nothing, Jumbo go away, If only she woulda, Drafted again
+Harder than your husband, Doreen, Stevie's spanking, Tengo na minchia tanta, Goblin girl, Society pages, I'm a beautiful guy, Beauty knows no pain, Charlie's enormous mouth, You are what you is, Dumb all over, Heavenly bank account, Church chat, The meek shall inherit nothing, Jumbo go away, If only she woulda, Drafted again

 In 1982 Zappa had acquired sufficient means to hire the London Symphony Orchestra to perform a number of his orchestral works.
 At the same time he got commissioned by the Ensemble Intercontemporain to write a chamber music piece for them.
 These recording were released as The L.S.O. and The perfect stranger, the latter with Pierre Boulez conducting.
 Other performances of orchestra and chamber music scores followed.
 Among them Sinister footwear, in full regrettably only available as sheet music (apart from a bootleg recording).
 During these years Zappa's modern music works could also appear on his rock albums.
 Ship arriving too late to save a drowning witch unintendedly contained a small U.S. hit with Valley girl.
 On Them or us one of the Sinister footwear movements can be found.
 On The man from Utopia Zappa experimented with recitatives.